 For a dish that packs in depth of flavour and taste, Pad Thai is a tried-and-tested favourite.
-The combination of sweet and savoury with chicken, fresh vegetables and noodles is just what you need in a dish on a cold winter evening.
+The combination of sweet and savoury with chicken, fresh vegetables and noodles is just what you need after a long days work.

 What You Need:

 - 1 boneless chicken breast (or 1 to 2 boneless thighs, chopped into small pieces)